zoeward01/epi590r-in-class/README.md

 # EPI590R repo

-This repository belongs to ...
+This repository belongs to Louisa Smith